Chart Color Schemes

 Turramurra's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results in Turramurra, with a very low prevalence of common health conditions across all age groups.
-The rate of private health cover is exceptionally high at approximately 79% of the total population (10,415 people), compared to the national average of 55.7%.
+Health outcomes data shows excellent results across Turramurra.
+Mortality rates and chronic condition prevalence are very low across all age groups.
+Private health cover is exceptionally high at approximately 79% of the total population (10,415 people), compared to 59.9% in Greater Sydney and a national average of 55.7%.

-The most common medical conditions in the area are arthritis and asthma, affecting 6.1% and 6.1% of residents respectively.
-A total of 75.9% of residents declare themselves completely clear of medical ailments, similar to the Greater Sydney figure of 76.0%.
-As of 2021, 20.3% of Turramurra's population is aged 65 and over (2,670 people).
-Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.
+The most common medical conditions are arthritis and asthma, affecting 6.1% and 6.1% of residents respectively.
+75.9% of residents declare themselves completely clear of medical ailments, compared to 74.6% in Greater Sydney.
+Turramurra has 20.8% of residents aged 65 and over (2,736 people), higher than the 15.4% in Greater Sydney.
+Health outcomes among seniors are strong, broadly inline with national rankings for the general population.

 Frequently Asked Questions - Health